brandonsean08/climate_changr/README.md

 The frontend consists of a React application using Redux for state management.

+In a larger production build I would use a bundler like webpack to bundle the static assets but for the case of this app it was not necessary.

 # Setup

 1) Ensure that you have Node installed on your computer.
 2) Clone the repository.
 3) Open your terminal and run 'cd climate_changr/climate_changr_frontend'
 4) In the same terminal window, run 'npm install'
-5) Once the node_modules have eben installed, run 'cd ../climate_changr_backend'
+5) Once the node_modules have eben installed, run 'cd ../climate_changr_backend && npm install'
 6) In the same terminal window run 'npm run start-dev'.
-This will start the clinet and server at the same time.
+This will start the client and server at the same time.

-View the hosted site here:
+View the hosted site here:https://climate-changr.herokuapp.com/